 Is your child a striving athlete or a big fan of the Olympics?
-Maybe you can't take her to celebrate her birthday at the actual Olympics, but you can bring the games home with an Olympics themed party for kids.
+Maybe you can't take them to celebrate their birthday at the actual Olympics, but you can bring the games home with an Olympics-themed party for kids.

 Whether you want to throw an all-out Olympics party, plan your child's end-of-school-year celebration, or just want to invite some kids over to watch the big events on TV, here are some fun ideas for celebrating in gold-medal style.

-Olympians need to keep up their strength, so make sure they visit your buffet table to sample some of these Olympics themed party foods.
+Olympians need to keep up their strength, so make sure they visit your buffet table to sample some of these Olympics-themed party foods.
 We've included some vegan and vegetarian options, too.
 You should also be aware of any food allergies that kids might have attending the party.

 - Serve a smorgasbord of international foods and decorate with small flags from around the world.